openhouse/photo-filter/ISSUES.md

 **Opened By:** [Your Name] on Oct 27, 2024

-**Status:** **Open**
+**Status:** **In Progress**

-**Description:**
+### Description

 We need to implement the ability for users to select multiple photos by clicking and dragging the mouse over them.
 Selections should persist as users switch between different sorting attributes.
-This functionality is essential for allowing users to collect photos as they explore their albums.

-**Challenges:**

-- **Mouse Drag Selection**: Implementing a user-friendly and intuitive way to select multiple photos with mouse dragging.
-- **Selection Persistence**: Maintaining the selection state across different views and sorting options.
-- **Performance**: Ensuring that the selection mechanism is performant, especially with large photo collections.

-**Potential Solutions:**

-- **Use Ember.js Services**:

-  - Create a service to store the selection state, which can be accessed across different components and routes.

-- **Photo Item Component**:

-  - Develop a `PhotoItem` component that can detect mouse events and update the selection state accordingly.

-- **Selection Library**:

-  - Consider using or integrating with a library that handles drag selection (e.g., `ember-cli-drag-select`).

-**Action Items:**

-- Research existing Ember.js add-ons or libraries that facilitate drag selection.
+### Action Items

-- Implement the `SelectionService` to manage the selection state.
+- **Create Selection Service:** Implemented `app/services/selection.js` to manage selection state.
-- Update the `PhotoGrid` and `PhotoItem` components to handle mouse events for selection.
+- **Update Photo Grid:** Modified `albums/album.hbs` to handle photo selection and display selected state.
-- Ensure that the selection state is preserved when sorting attributes change.
+- **Implement Selection Persistence:** Ensure that selections persist across sorting and navigation.

-**Questions to Consider:**

-- How will the selection state be affected if the user navigates away from the album view?
-- Do we need to implement a way to save and load selections across sessions?
-- How can we optimize performance to handle thousands of photos?
+### Next Steps

+- **Expand Selection Feature:** Implement functionality to include photos taken immediately before and after selected photos.
+- **Testing:** Write tests to ensure selection works as expected.

 ---